amzn/style-dictionary/docs/formats.md

 ### ios/macros

-Creates an Objective-C header file with macros for style properties
+Creates an Objective-C header file with macros for design tokens

 **Example**
 ```objectivec